 You can improve your financial education in fun and straightforward ways.
 It is easy to access information these days.
 You could do the following:

 - Follow blogs and news on topics like investing, saving and budgeting

 4. “I’ll get on top of my pension”

 Budgeting is always about looking forward, and your retirement is one of the most significant financial events in your life.
 If you are planning to retire in a few years, you have to sort out your pension.

 The most important thing to do is understand what kind of pension you are getting.
 The UK state pension has been through many tweaks in recent years.
 Ensure you know how they impact on you.
 You should also look into any private pension you have and calculate an actual estimate of how much your total pension will be.

 Compare your pension estimate to your current spending.
 If you are going to make a lot less, then you want to start figuring out how to cover the difference.
 You'll want to look at ways to boost your pension contributions to grow the money you make on retirement.
 Start saving towards a pension now to ensure a happier retirement.

 5. “I’ll regularly review my budget”

 It's not enough to create a budget at the start of the year and then only give it a glance throughout the year.
-If 2020 has taught us anything, it's that things can change.
+If the last two years have taught us anything, it's that things can change.
 Your financial situation won't be the same every month, and therefore, it's a good idea to keep reviewing your plans.